bretsw/bretsw-website-build/content/author/admin/_index.md

 organizations = [ { name = "Florida State University", url = "https://education.fsu.edu/islt" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I start as a tenure-track Assistant Professor of Instructional Systems & Learning Technologies at Florida State University in August 2021.
+bio = "I am a tenure-track Assistant Professor of Instructional Systems & Learning Technologies at Florida State University.
 I research networked learning in online communities, exploring issues of agency in navigating the learning spaces afforded by social media."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""